aherrarte2019037/spot-the-bot/bot-or-not-mvp-vision.md

-Bot or Not - MVP Product Spec
+Spot the Bot - MVP Product Spec

 Product Vision
 A 5-minute social deduction game where players chat with a mix of humans and AI bots, then vote on who's fake.
 The first game that makes Turing Tests fun.